E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 | Syslog | Sends device events and system messages to a central server |
 | SNMP | Provides remote monitoring of device and interface information |

-NTP provides consistent time for device events, Syslog centralizes those events, and SNMP provides additional information about the current state of the network devices.
+NTP provides consistent timestamps, Syslog centralizes device events, and SNMP provides information about the current state of the network devices.

 ---